EU wants temporary exemptions to US tariffs to be permanent

-BRUSSELS (AP) — The European Union leaders say that they want the temporary exemption to U.S. tariffs on steel and aluminum the tariffs to be made permanent.
+BRUSSELS (AP) — European Union leaders vented their frustration Friday that they only obtained a temporary exemption to U.S. tariffs on steel and aluminum and argue the measure should never have applied to their countries in the first place.

-The leaders said that the tariffs U.S. President Donald Trump could still impose “cannot be justified on the grounds of national security” and therefore should be scrapped for good.
+British Prime Minister Theresa May told reporters at Friday’s EU summit that the EU leaders “want to ensure that that does become a permanent exemption” since they fundamentally disagree that the EU should face tariffs based on U.S. national security grounds.

-Despite the temporary exemption, the EU leaders said at Friday’s summit that they reserve the right “to respond to the U.S. measures as appropriate and in a proportionate manner.”
+Until Washington grants them that full exemption, the EU leaders said that they reserve the right “to respond to the U.S. measures as appropriate and in a proportionate manner.”
+They already have a list of U.S. goods to retaliate against that includes products from bourbon to bluejeans, from motorcycles to orange juice.

-The EU leaders have also said they want close cooperation with Washington to deal with trade issues from now on.
+Trump is planning to impose tariffs of 25 percent on imported steel and 10 percent on aluminum.
+The move is aimed at China, which has been flooding the world with cheap steel and aluminum, but would hurt many other countries, including close allies like the EU.
+Trump’s administration gave some countries, including the EU, Canada and Mexico, a temporary exemption, pending negotiations.

 Most Read Business Stories